Why does Hollywood get accents so wrong? A dialect coach explains

 In a salutary lesson on the perils of "too much cowbell," the begorrah-laden trailer for upcoming movie "Wild Mountain Thyme," starring Walken, Emily Blunt, Jamie Dornan and Jon Hamm, has set the Internet a-cringe since appearing this month.

-The trailer has been derided for its well-worn stereotypes and wandering accents, and the film itself -- previewed by CNN -- is a sublimely deranged exercise in faux-Irish whimsy.
+The trailer has been derided for its well-worn stereotypes and wandering accents: yet another exercise in faux-Irish whimsy, in a lineage that stretches from 1959's "Darby O'Gill and the Little People" to 2010's "Leap Year."

-But leaving aside the arid romance between Blunt and Dornan, the jarring tonal shifts, and the jokes that land so far afield they're in the next county, it's the accents -- beginning with that Walken narration -- that are first to assail the viewer.
+But leaving aside the cacophonous fiddles and the jokes that land so far afield they're in the next county, it's the accents -- beginning with that Walken narration -- that are first to assail the viewer.

 Blunt is from South London and Dornan is from Holywood, Northern Ireland, but aside from Hamm -- who luckily gets to keep his own accent -- the cast goes full leprechaun, "50 Shades of Green."